 Beaver Bank real estate guide & listings for sale

-Families may find it challenging to access high schools and primary schools as pedestrians.
-In addition, daycares are not abundant and accordingly not always within walking distance.
-In terms of food, in all cases, a vehicle is needed in Beaver Bank to reach the nearest grocery store.
+Families may consider it difficult for their children to get to high schools and primary schools on foot.
+Moreover, daycares are not abundant and consequently not always within walking distance.
+When it comes to eating, in all but a very small number of cases, a vehicle is needed in this area to reach the nearest supermarket.